Prague: Late Middle Ages

 Prague flourished during the 14th-century reign (1346–1378) of Charles IV, Holy Roman Emperor and the king of Bohemia of the new Luxembourg dynasty.
 As King of Bohemia and Holy Roman Emperor, he transformed Prague into an imperial capital.
 In the 1470s, Prague had around 70,000 inhabitants and with an area of 360 ha (~1.4 square miles) it was the third-largest city in the Holy Roman Empire.

 Charles IV ordered the building of the New Town (Nové Město) adjacent to the Old Town and laid out the design himself.
-The Charles Bridge, replacing the Judith Bridge destroyed in the flood just prior to his reign, was erected to connect the east bank districts to the Malá Strana and castle area.
-In 1347, he founded Charles University, which remains the oldest university in Central Europe.
+The Charles Bridge, replacing the Judith Bridge destroyed in the flood just before his reign, was erected to connect the east bank districts to the Malá Strana and castle area.
+In 1347, he founded Charles University, the oldest university in Central Europe.

-He began construction of the Gothic Saint Vitus Cathedral, within the largest of the Prague Castle courtyards, on the site of the Romanesque rotunda there.
+His father John of Bohemia began construction of the Gothic Saint Vitus Cathedral, within the largest of the Prague Castle courtyards, on the site of the Romanesque rotunda.
 Prague was elevated to an archbishopric in 1344, the year the cathedral was begun.

 The city had a mint and was a center of trade for German and Italian bankers and merchants.
 The social order, however, became more turbulent due to the rising power of the craftsmen's guilds (themselves often torn by internal conflicts), and the increasing number of poor.

 The Hunger Wall, a substantial fortification wall south of Malá Strana and the castle area, was built during a famine in the 1360s.
 The work is reputed to have been ordered by Charles IV as a means of providing employment and food to the workers and their families.

 Charles IV died in 1378.
 During the reign of his son, King Wenceslaus IV (1378–1419), a period of intense turmoil ensued.
-During Easter 1389, members of the Prague clergy announced that Jews had desecrated the host (Eucharistic wafer) and the clergy encouraged mobs to pillage, ransack and burn the Jewish quarter.
-Nearly the entire Jewish population of Prague (3,000 people) was murdered.
+During Easter 1389, members of the Prague clergy announced that Jews had desecrated the host (Eucharistic wafer), and the clergy encouraged mobs to pillage, ransack, and burn the Jewish quarter.
+Nearly the entire Jewish population of Prague (ca 750 people) was murdered.